jose-alvarado-guzman/pyneoingest/README.md

 - _data_: Pandas Data Frame containing data to process.
 - _database_: Optional, database on which to execute the queries.
-- _partitions_: Optional, number of partitions use to break the Data Frame in smaller chucks.
+- _batchSize_: Optional, number of records per batch use to break the Data Frame in smaller chucks.
 - _parallel_: Whether to execute the query using multiple Python process.
 - _workers_: The number of processes to spawn to execute the queries in parallel.
 - _parameters_: Extra arguments containing optional cypher parameters.